andpor/react-native-sqlite-storage/README.md

 #Version History

+v3.1.3 (upcoming)
+ 1. Add support for ATTACH (thanks to itinance for this contribution)
+ 2. Example applications are now hosted in separate repo [react-native-sqlite-examples] (https://github.com/andpor/react-native-sqlite-storage-examples)

 v3.1.2
  1. Add support for CocoaPods (thanks to JAStanton for this contribution)
  2. Set base iOS build to 8.0